 Redwire's primary business model is providing mission critical solutions based on core space infrastructure offerings for government and commercial customers through long-duration projects.
-These core offerings include leading technologies and production capability for avionics and sensors; power generation; structure and mechanisms; radio frequency ("RF") systems; platforms, payloads and missions; and microgravity payloads.
 Our core offerings have been enabling space missions since the 1960s and have been flight-proven on over 200 spaceflight missions, including the National Aeronautics and Space Administration's ("NASA") Artemis program, New Horizons and Perseverance, the Space Forces' GPS, and the European Space Agency's ("ESA") Project for On-Board Autonomy ("PROBA") programs.
 We are also a provider of innovative technologies with the potential to help transform the economics of space and create new markets for its exploration and commercialization.

-The following discussion should be read along with the financial statements included in this Form 10-Q, as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Liquidity and Capital Resources," and "Risk Factors" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, as filed with the SEC on March 20, 2024, which provides additional information on our business, the environment in which we operate and our operating results.
+The following discussion should be read along with the financial statements included in this Form 10-Q, as well as "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Liquidity and Capital Resources," and "Risk Factors" included in the Company's Annual Report on Form 10-K for the year ended December 31, 2024, as filed with the SEC on March 11, 2025 (the "Company's Annual Report"), which provides additional information on our business, the environment in which we operate and our operating results.